secwexen/security-playbooks/SECURITY.md

 ### Responsible Disclosure

-Report any issues directly to the repository owner:
+Report any issues directly to the repository owner.

 - Preferred method: